gsh199449/proto-summ/README.md

 ### PESG
 ### How to Write Summaries with Patterns?
 Learning towards Abstractive Summarization through Prototype Editing

 This repository contains dataset for the EMNLP 2019 paper How to Write Summaries with Patterns?
-Learning towards Abstractive Summarization through Prototype Editing ([Download paper (cooming soon)](https://arxiv.org)).
+Learning towards Abstractive Summarization through Prototype Editing ([Download paper](https://arxiv.org/abs/1909.08837)).

 # About the corpus
 Court judgment summarization corpus consists of judgments.
 The corpus contains over 2,000,000 judgments.